-CHECK THESE VALUES: Three 807 Tubes, four 125K7, one 2 inch 5 amp.
-RF meter, four Separate Master oscillators, (These can be easily changed to cover 20-40-80 meters and by using crystal for the 10 meter, band you will have a complete coverage
+CHECK THESE VALUES: Three 807 Tubes, four 125K7, one 2 inch 5 amp, RF meter, four Separate Master oscillators, (These can be usually changed to over 20-40-80 meters and by using crystal for the 10 meter band you will have a complete coverage transmitter.)

-10 meter band you will have a compact contract transmitter.)
-Hour separate output tanks.
-(The 4 position selector channel switch having seven sections which changes the ECO, 1PA and output tanks simultaneously.
-All the controls are mounted on the front panel.
+transmitter.)
+Four scoarate output tanks.
+One 4 position selector channel switch having seven sections which changes the ECO, 1PA and output tanks simultaneously.
+All the controls are mounted on the iront panel.
 The housing is cast aluminum; shields and case are sheet aluminum.
-Dimensions 11 x 12 x 15 inches, weighing 35 4 ibs.
-Complete, simple instructions for conversion \$49,95 furnished.
+Dimensions 11 x 12 x 15 inches, weighing 35 is its Complete, simple instructions for conversion \$49.95 furnished.
 Complete with tubes.